balmor/TranslationWidget/README.md

 * By clicking "Apply" small box with abbreviation appears.
 * You can update this word immidietly or remove this translation by clicking "x" on the right side of language box.
 * Add more translations to this word.
-* After submit, sending variables are like word-to-translate[XX]=translation where XX is abbreviation for example: cat[PL]=kot
+* After submit, variables to send look like: word-to-translate[XX]=translation where XX is language abbreviation for example: cat[PL]=kot
 * Do with this variables what you want

 ## License